 - Interpretation of the results based on a dominance analysis of selected indicators for the relevant modules.
 All processes or materials that have a contribution of 20% or more in any of the LCA results (= relevant impacts) must be identified (overall and in each life cycle stage).
 Materials or processes that are considered proprietary by the manufacturer may be described with a generic descriptor which includes role and/or function. - 2.
 The relationship between the Life Cycle Inventory Analysis results and the results of the potential environmental impacts. - 3.
 A sensitivity analysis using the highest and lowest values for the most important choices and assumptions should be performed to check the robustness of the results of the LCA (disregarding outliers is appropriate).
 If a sensitivity analysis is performed, identifying which choices or assumptions influence the results in any environmental parameter by more than 20% shall be reported.
 Additionally, the chosen approach for the following parameters should also be reported: - The impact of the geographical and technological variation on various production locations - The variation due to using average composition - The variation due to using a group average - Allocation of recycling processes - Allocation of multi-input and multi-output processes. - 4.
-Data quality assessment - 5.
+Data quality assessment.
+For "Procurement" or "Data source" level conformance with the ACLCA PCR Open Standard, the enhanced pedigree matrix (EPM) as described in the Open Standard addendum "Assessing Data Quality of Background Life Cycle Inventory Datasets" must be used. - 5.
 Full transparency in terms of values-choices, rationales, and expert judgments